ansible/ansible-container/README.md

 Ansible Container is a tool for building Docker images and orchestrating containers using Ansible playbooks.

+**NOTE: Ansible Container is no longer under active development as of February 2018.**

 ## How it works

 Use Ansible Container to manage the container lifecycle from development, through testing, to production: